abishree0411/SQL-Task2/README.md

 ### 4. Data Deletion
 - Removed employees with salary less than $30000
 - Final result: 2 remaining employees
-## Key Learning Points
-1. NULL Handling: Proper use of IS NULL in WHERE clauses
-2. Default Values: Automatic application when columns omitted
-3. Conditional Updates:Using WHERE clauses for targeted updates
-4. Data Integrity:Understanding impact of DELETE operations
 ## Author
 ABISHREE S